Generic name: ethinyl estradiol and levonorgestrel (extended-cycle) [ ETH-in-ill-ess-tra-DYE-ol-and-lee-voe-nor-JESS-trel ]

 if you smoke and are over 35 years old.

-To make sure you can safely take Seasonale, tell your doctor if you have any of these other conditions:
+To make sure Seasonale are safe for you, tell your doctor if you have ever had:

 high cholesterol or triglycerides, or if you are overweight;